 The responses in my survey are only just a handful of reasons why people snowshoe.
-People may snowshoe as a secondary sport (ex: use snowshoes for hunting), for their job, or for transportation in inclement weather conditions.
+For example, people may snowshoe as a secondary sport (ex: use snowshoes for hunting), for their job, or transportation in inclement weather conditions.

 With a few options on the table, let’s dive deeper to discover the true reason why.
 Shall we?

 “One touch of nature makes the whole world kin.” –William Shakespeare